-Devonnare Burgos has been an integral part of Detroit Athletic Club’s culinary team for seven years, working her way up to the position of Sous Chef, now serving under Executive Chef Shawn Loving, CMC.
+Devonnare Burgos has been an integral part of Detroit Athletic Club’s culinary team for seven years, working her way up to Sous Chef, now serving under Executive Chef Shawn Loving, CMC.

 Burgos believes approachability is key for any leader; it’s a skill she shares with Loving.

 “It’s easy to ask him questions, pick his brain, and find out his expectations,” she says.
 “I think being approachable and empathetic, understanding different people’s personalities and abilities, is very important.”